deansher/slack-message-pipe/README.md

 # slack-message-pipe

-**slack-message-pipe** is a command line tool for exporting the text contents of any Slack channel to a PDF or JSON file.
+**slack_message_pipe** is a command line tool for exporting the text contents of any Slack channel to a PDF or JSON file.
 As of this writing, we only support PDF.
 JSON is next.
 Perhaps more later.

 [![release](https://img.shields.io/pypi/v/slack-message-pipe?label=release)](https://pypi.org/project/slack-message-pipe/)